09 January 2018 The Year of Big

 Mark Ritson is a fun fellow.
 And a troublemaker.
 I like him.

-I don’t follow him on Twitter (actually, I do now – just clicked follow as I write this) but I really don’t have to follow him.
+I don’t follow him on Twitter (actually, I do now, just clicked follow as I write this) but I really don’t have to follow him.
 His posts are always mucking up my feed because over a dozen people I do follow retweet him.
-Sometimes there are five retweets almost in a row of the same Ritson tweet.
+Sometimes there are four or five retweets almost in a row of the same Ritson tweet.